 - 100% Pure Organic Tea Tree Oil: This oil has been distilled and extracted from the very best leaves from the tea tree plant, using the traditional steam distillation method.
 This creates an incredibly...

-- Recovery Essential Oil: Treat Acne, Psoriasis, Athletes Foot & Strengths Toenail.
-Prevent dandruff, hair loss & sore muscles.
-Make your own DIY shampoo, conditioner, body wash, soap, aromatherapy...
+- Recovery Essential Oil: Helps with Acne, Psoriasis, Athletes Foot & Strengths Toenail.
+Prevent hair loss & sore muscles.
+Make your own DIY shampoo, conditioner, body wash, soap, aromatherapy massage...

 - Incredible Skin Benefits: Tea tree oil can improve your skin in dozens of ways.
 It can fight breakouts, acne and pimples, it can improve skin conditions like eczema and psoriasis, it can reduce facial...

 - Amazing Hair Benefits & More: You can mix this with shampoo for shiny hair and a healthy, dandruff free scalp.
-You can even add it to your children’s shampoo to stop them catching head lice
+You can even add it to your children’s shampoo.

 Best Tea Tree Oils For Head Lice

 Lice.
 Ugh.
 Your head starts to itch at the mention of the word.
 Head lice are a very common problem for many families with school-aged children.
 They can be found just about anywhere – homes, schools, and daycare – and they don’t discriminate.
 Clean hair or dirty hair – lice are happy.

 As a parent, it can be shocking to get a call or email from your child’s school telling you that your kid has lice.

 What has to happen next?

 Is there anything I could have done to help prevent this?